Danielle-Respes/Danielle-Respes/README.md

 ## Professional Mission

 My mission is to learn, document, and grow.
-I'm using this space to track my move from endpoint management into the SOC, focusing on learning NIST-aligned workflows and clear, high-fidelity reporting.
+I'm using this space to track my move from endpoint management into a security role, building toward cyber defense, GRC, and IAM.

 ---